 Helping Your Cat Lose Weight

-Another idea is to move your cat’s food bowl further away from his favorite area to hang out, so he has to walk more.
-Just use your imagination to get your feline moving more.
-If you have kids, ask them to play with the cat and to call it now and then so it must walk through the house more.
+Another idea is to move your cat’s food bowl farther away from their favorite area to hang out, so they have to walk more.
+Just use your imagination to get your feline moving!
+If you have kids, ask them to play with the cat and to call them every now and then so they walk more around the house.

-You can also help your cat drop some weight by feeding him frequent small meals instead of leaving his food bowl full all day.
-If your cat likes to beg for food between meals, give him affection instead and stick to a strict feeding schedule.
-A good rule of thumb is to feed him four to six smaller meals a day.
+You can also help your cat drop some weight by feeding them frequent small meals instead of leaving their food bowl full all day.
+If your cat likes to beg for food between meals, give them affection instead, and stick to a strict feeding schedule.
+A good rule of thumb is to feed them at least four and up to six small meals a day.

 The Cat Food Matters!

 Cat treats are often loaded with fats and calories.
-If you’re used to giving your cat some treats, cut back on how often you do so.
-If your cat begs for a treat now and then, try substituting a cuddle session for the snack and see what happens.
-You may be surprised to learn that your cat wants your attention more than he wants a cat treat so good luck!
+If you’re used to giving treats to your cat every day, cut back on how often you do so.
+If your cat begs for a treat now and then, try substituting a cuddle session for the snack, and see what happens.
+You may be surprised to learn that your cat wants your attention more than they want a cat treat!

 No More Table Scraps

 Keep your cat away from you when you’re eating so you’re not tempted to toss a few morsels down on the floor.
-Even if you tend to share healthy food with your cat, calories add up quickly!
-With time, your cat will accept the fact that you’re not sharing your food with him anymore so be patient!
+Even if you tend to share healthy food with your cat, the calories add up quickly!
+With time, your cat will accept the fact that you’re not sharing your food with them anymore, so be patient!

 As you can see, it’s possible to determine if your cat is overnight or not.
-If you discover that your cat is chubby, follow the advice above to trim him down.
+If you discover that your cat is chubby, follow this advice to trim them down.

-If you need more tips for helping your cat lose weight, your veterinarian will surely help so don’t hesitate to ask!
-Once your cat drops some weight, he’ll be a happier pet and one that faces fewer health risks.
+If you need more tips for helping your cat lose weight, your veterinarian will surely help, so don’t hesitate to ask!
+Once your cat drops some weight, they’ll be a happier pet and face fewer health risks.